Skip to content

 A conservator at work in the Long Gallery | © Faye Rason

 The Long Gallery ceiling at Lanhydrock is a masterpiece of Jacobean plasterwork.
-One of the few parts of the house that survived the great fire at Lanhydrock in 1881, the ceiling is now undergoing a major conservation project to clean and restore it.
-Climb the scaffold to get up close to the ceiling, see the conservation specialists at work and find out what it takes to care for this delicate piece of art.
+One of the few parts of the house that survived the great fire at Lanhydrock in 1881, the ceiling underwent a major conservation project to clean and restore it, which has now finished.
+Work is now underway to take down the scaffolding in the Long Gallery and move collection items back ready for the house to re-open on 1 March 2025.

 The project

-For the first time in its 400-year history, one of Europe’s most spectacular historic ceilings, depicting dozens of Biblical scenes, birds, and mythical beasts, is undergoing full conservation and repair.
+For the first time in its 400-year history, one of Europe’s most spectacular historic ceilings, depicting dozens of Biblical scenes, birds, and mythical beasts, underwent full conservation and repair throughout 2024.
 Created for Lanhydrock’s former owner, John Robartes, between 1620-40, the ceiling is a masterpiece of Jacobean plasterwork, and thought to be the work of the Abbott family of Frithelstock near Bideford.

-At 35 metres (116 feet) long, the barrel-vaulted ceiling of the Long Gallery at Lanhydrock will take specialists from Cliveden Conservation months to clean dirt and discolouration accumulated over centuries and to carry out intricate repairs.
-Using sponges and brushes, the specialists will use warm water to clean the ceiling, mould missing parts, including two unicorn horns, and reapply a layer of distemper.
+At 35 metres (116 feet) long, the barrel-vaulted ceiling of the Long Gallery at Lanhydrock took specialists from Cliveden Conservation months to clean dirt and discolouration accumulated over centuries and to carry out intricate repairs.
+Using sponges and brushes, the specialists used warm water to clean the ceiling, mould missing parts, including two unicorn horns, and reapply a layer of distemper.

 Comprising 24 panels with scenes from the Old Testament Book of Genesis, including Adam and Eve, Noah and the Ark, the Life of Jacob, and David and Goliath, they are surrounded by more than 350 different species of animals, as well as intricately moulded plants and mythical beasts.

-Visitors to climb a purpose-built scaffold to see the full length of the Long Gallery ceiling up close and watch the conservators at work.
-The scaffolding will be up from March-October 2024.
+Visitors were able to climb a purpose-built scaffold to see the full length of the Long Gallery ceiling up close and watch the conservators at work.
+Work is now underway to return the Long Gallery to its usual state, ready to re-open in March 2025.

 A quote by Charlotte NewmanNational Trust Senior Collections and House Manager